1997 AIME Problems

 A fixed point satisfies i.e. whose roots are and By Vieta’s formulas, so

-Finally, is in the range exactly when has a solution, i.e. This solves for unless and when the right side is nonzero (otherwise would be constant).
+Finally, is in the range exactly when has a solution, i.e. This solves for unless and when the right side is nonzero (otherwise the fractional-linear expression would be degenerate, contrary to its two distinct fixed points).
 So the unique number not in the range is

 13.